feg-giessen/raspberry-videodisplay/README.md

 ### After Boot ###

-Clear screen after boot and diplay custom message.
+Clear screen after boot and display custom message.

 Insert in bash file and execute with `sudo`: